-Most diaper rashes respond well to home treatments and don't need medical care.
+Most diaper rashes don't need medical care.
+They often clear up with the right treatments at home.
 Change your baby’s diaper often, and let him have some naked time so his skin can completely dry.
 That will help improve the irritated area.

-If the condition doesn’t get better after 3 or 4 days, call your pediatrician.
+If the problem doesn’t get better after 3 or 4 days, call your pediatrician.

-For an ordinary rash, the doctor may recommend an over-the-counter ointment containing zinc oxide to protect the skin.
+For an ordinary rash, the doctor may recommend an over-the-counter ointment that has zinc oxide or petroleum jelly to protect the skin.

-If your child ends up getting a bacterial infection, he may need an antibiotic ointment.
+If your child gets a bacterial infection, he may need an antibiotic ointment.

-For diaper rashes caused by candida, your pediatrician will prescribe an antifungal cream and possibly an antifungal medicine, taken by mouth as a liquid, to clear up patches of thrush in your baby's mouth.
+For diaper rashes caused by candida, a type of yeast that’s in the body, your pediatrician will prescribe an antifungal cream and possibly an antifungal medicine, usually a liquid that your baby will swallow.

-For diaper rashes involving the skin conditions seborrheic dermatitis or eczema, doctors sometimes prescribe corticosteroid cream.
-Over-the-counter antifungal and mild corticosteroid creams containing hydrocortisone are also available.
-You should check with your child's pediatrician before you try them instead of prescription creams.
+For diaper rashes involving the skin conditions seborrheic dermatitis or eczema, doctors sometimes prescribe corticosteroid cream (which should not be used in the genital area).
+Over-the-counter antifungal and mild corticosteroid creams that have hydrocortisone are other options.
+But check with the pediatrician first to see if you should try those or get a prescription cream.

 How Can I Prevent Diaper Rash?